vladak/shield/README.md

 To avoid charging the LiPo battery when freezing (which would damage it), I needed to solder a thermistor to the charger and fasten it to the battery so that the charger can measure the temperature of the battery.
 It has a built-in logic that prevents charging if the temperature of the battery is too low or too high.

+As for sizing, this is something I will yet have to [figure out](https://forums.adafruit.com/viewtopic.php?p=946668).

 ### Packaging

 Initially, it was just the ESP32 connected to external solar charger.
 Then I added temperature sensor, then swapped the ESP32 for another with external antenna, added solar charger, battery gauge and suddently it's a bunch of connected circuits.